 As a new dispensary business, you want your marijuana products to be seen and accessible, especially the flower.
 Customers should be able to sniff and explore your product offerings to make the best choice to solve their needs.

-Here’s some things to consider about your retail store design and functionality as you open your dispensary:
+Here’s some things to consider about your dispensary design and functionality as you open your dispensary:

 - Flexibility: Can you add a terminal if needed on a busy day?
 Or is your store pretty small and limited?